mlswg/mls-architecture/draft-ietf-mls-architecture.md

 This also applies to future groups that a member has yet to join, that are likewise unaffected by updates performed in current groups.

-Some applications may strengthen connectivity among parallel groups by requiring periodic key updates from a user across all groups in which they have membership, or using the PSK mechanism to link healing properties among parallel groups.
-Such application choices however are outside the scope of MLS.
+Applications may strengthen connectivity among parallel groups by requiring periodic key updates from a user across all groups in which they have membership, or using the PSK mechanism to link healing properties among parallel groups.

-### Security of Attachments

-The security properties expected for attachments in the MLS protocol are very similar to the ones expected from messages.
-The distinction between messages and attachments stems from the fact that the typical average time between the download of a message and the one from the attachments may be different.
-For many reasons (a typical reason being the lack of high bandwidth network connectivity), the lifetime of the cryptographic keys for attachments is usually higher than for messages, hence slightly weakening the PCS guarantees for attachments.

 ### Asynchronous Usage

 No operation in MLS requires two distinct clients or members to be online simultaneously.
-In particular, members participating in conversations protected using MLS can update shared keys, add or remove new members, and send messages and attachments without waiting for another user's reply.
+In particular, members participating in conversations protected using MLS can update the group's keys, add or remove new members, and send messages without waiting for another user's reply.

 Messaging systems that implement MLS have to provide a transport layer